reiryuki/Karen-AI-Assistant/README.md

 - Add "Data 2" for one more AI Agent
 - Add "Agent Auto" / "Agent 1" / "Agent 2" to switch response between them
 - Add "Continue" to generate with history without additional promt
+- Add "User Name" to change your name
 - Fix bugs

 v1.1-R